rokbenko/ai-playground/openai-tutorials/5-TUI_customer_support_chatbot/README.md

 > - _Assistant: I see you've uploaded a file.
 How can I assist you with it?_

 > [!NOTE]
-> The code in this tutorial works with the [OpenAI Assistants API `v1` beta](https://platform.openai.com/docs/api-reference/assistants-v1).
+> The code in this directory works with the [OpenAI Assistants API `v1` beta](https://platform.openai.com/docs/api-reference/assistants-v1).
 In April 2024, the [OpenAI Assistants API `v2` beta](https://platform.openai.com/docs/api-reference/assistants) was released.
 See the [migration guide](https://platform.openai.com/docs/assistants/migration/agents).

 <br>